astralfrontier/astralfrontier.org-OLD/source/_posts/stormblood-4-0-crafting.md

 #### Red and Yellow Scrip

-Scrip is a custom currency for crafters.
+[Scrip](https://ffxiv.consolegameswiki.com/wiki/Scrips) is a custom currency for crafters and gatherers.
 In Stormblood, it comes in two flavors: Red (basic) and Yellow (advanced).
 Gatherers have an identical system, but the two scrip types cannot be exchanged.
 That is, Red Crafter's Scrip (for example) is not the same as Red Gatherer's Scrip.